 Interruption of cooperation

 Despite the cooperative events since the beginning of the 2000s, collaboration on the ET basin has ground to a halt.
-Whilst cooperation efforts were attempted at the high political level, both MoUs could not be ratified as they did not fulfill the legal requirements in parliament and were therefore rejected by both the Syrian and the Iraqi parliament (Ibid.).
-The resentment and the distrust of Iraq's population towards Turkey regarding the upstream use of the Euphrates have also been a reason for the Iraqi Parliament to reject the MoU (Ibid.; UPI, 2009).
+Although cooperation efforts were attempted at high political levels, both MoUs could not be ratified as they did not fulfil the legal requirements of each respective country’s parliament and were therefore rejected by both the Syrian and Iraqi parliaments (Lorenz & Erickson, 2013).
+The resentment and distrust of Iraq's population towards Turkey regarding the upstream use of the Euphrates have also been a reason for the Iraqi parliament to reject the MoU (Lorenz & Erickson, 2013; UPI, 2009).

-Environmental risks of lack of water-management cooperation
+Environmental risks of lack of water management cooperation

-Scholars have pointed out that the environmental impacts of irrigation plans – which led to salinity and pollution through chemicals – are likely to have “greater, and more immediate” effects on the population in the basin than a reduction in water quantity (Ibid.).
+Scholars have pointed out that the environmental impacts of irrigation plans – which led to salinity and pollution through chemicals – are likely to have “greater, and more immediate” effects on the basin’s population than a reduction in water quantity (Kibaroglu, 2014).
 Considering the importance of agriculture for Turkey, Syria and Iraq, this degradation of soils and waters would put more pressure on the livelihoods of local populations (Lorenz & Erickson, 2013).